tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 If the application starts successfully, it will show log messages with the `server_ip` and `app_port` registered to the Location Service.

+The template includes a file, `apptest.http`, that can be used to run HTTP requests in Intellij.
 Update `apptest.http` with the code below, replacing the `<server_ip>:<app_port>` with the ones for your server as displayed in the log messages.
-Then run the request to test your `raDecValues` POST route:
+Then run the request by clicking the green arrow next to the request to test your `raDecValues` POST route:

 ```bash
 #### Request to test raDecValues endpoint